 - Is this participant running a fever over 100.4?

-When can we return to VWS programs if the participant has had symptoms consistent with COVID-19 but suspect a different diagnosis?
-Or has had COVID?
+When can we return to VWS programs if the participant has close contact with someone diagnosed with COVID?
+Or has had symptoms consistent with COVID-19 but suspect a different diagnosis?
+Or has COVID?

 - State guidance: if you have consulted your health provider and they do not suspect COVID-19, then the participant may rejoin in-person activities when they have no COVID symptoms.

 - VWS: In general we ask that participants err on the side of staying home and keeping us in the loop.

 - Additionally, parents with youth program participants are encouraged to review this chart created by the VT Health Department and the University of Vermont Children’s Hospital to help them consider this decision.